davidwmay/zylab_analysis_tool/README.md

 Overview:

-This tool takes a .csv log file as input, performs Incremental Development analysis on it, and outputs a .csv of the results.
+This tool takes a .csv log file as input, performs analysis on it, and outputs a .csv of the results.

 The columns that it produces are:
 1. User ID